Legal Translation Dubai — MOJ License #701

 Is this certified translation accepted by Dubai Courts?

 Yes.
-Every translation carries an MOJ stamp, serial number, and QR code.
+Every translation carries Khaled's MOJ stamp and signature.
 Dubai Courts, Abu Dhabi Judicial Department (ADJD), and DIFC Courts all accept our translations.
-The QR code allows the receiving clerk to verify authenticity on the spot.
+Receiving clerks can confirm the licensed translator and certification details if needed.

 What is the difference between certified translation and legal translation?